 The table displays the estimated net losses incurred from current accident year natural catastrophe events for our insurance and reinsurance segments for the last three years, after considering ceded reinsurance and reinstatement premiums.
 Note these are estimates as of Dec.
-31 of each year for events occurring in that year, as reported in our Financial Supplements, which are available on the Investors page of our website.
-See also the chart in Section FN-IN-450a.1 of our peak zone probable maximum loss for additional context regarding our estimates of changing exposure to natural catastrophes in our portfolio over time.
+31 of each year for events occurring in that year, corresponding to the catastrophe figures reported in our Financial Supplements, which are available on the Investors page of our website.
+See also the chart in Section FN-IN-450a.1 of our peak zone PML for additional context regarding our estimates of changing exposure to natural catastrophes in our portfolio over time.

-(\$000's) Accident Year
+(\$M) Accident Year

-Segment 2022 2021 2020
+Segment 2023 2022 2021

-Insurance \$ 200,746 \$ 204,463 \$ 154,803
+Insurance \$ 124 \$ 201 \$ 205

-Reinsurance 470,211 437,228 258,480
+Reinsurance 368 470 437

-Total \$ 670,957 \$ 641,691 \$ 413,283
+Total \$ 492 \$ 671 \$ 642

-Arch does not currently distinguish between modeled/non-modeled losses and does not find that to be a meaningful distinction.
+Arch does not distinguish between modeled/non-modeled losses and does not find that to be a meaningful distinction.